 If you’re a sole proprietor, you may want to consider choosing a different business entity.
 Read up on choosing a business entity and find the structure that best works for your business.
 Each type of entity has different requirements for set-up and switching as well as forms and other paperwork for the IRS and for your state.

-All businesses need equipment, be it technology, office furniture, and supplies, machinery, or other tangible items.
+All businesses need equipment – be it technology, office furniture, supplies, machinery, or other tangible items.
 A small business owner could purchase any number of these items throughout the year and will do so on a repeated basis.

-Alternatively, businesses can take a 100% bonus depreciation deduction on certain kinds of equipment bought and placed in service after Sept.
-27, 2017 (up from 50%).
-That deduction applies to purchases of specific used as well as new equipment.
+Alternatively, businesses can take a 100% bonus depreciation deduction on certain kinds of equipment bought.
+The deduction applies to purchases of specific used as well as new equipment.

-If you’d like to take advantage of the Section 179 or bonus depreciation write-offs, you need to purchase the equipment and place it in service before the end of the year.
-In some cases, it is more to your advantage to forego immediate write-off and instead depreciate the property over several years.
+In some cases, it’s more to your advantage to forego immediate write-off and instead depreciate the property over several years.

-Any of these strategies requires solid tax record-keeping to make informed and accurate tax decisions.
+Any of these tax tips require solid bookkeeping to make informed and accurate tax decisions.
 Get your tax and financial records in order before starting a new year.
-This is also helpful because you can start the next year off by being able to make smarter financial management decisions for a business.
+This is also helpful because you can start the next year off by being able to make smarter financial management decisions for your business.